lakiley/mvc-demo/README.md

 # mvc-demo
-A demo of shopping net designed with MVC.
+A demo of shopping net based on MVC.